boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/chart-trendlines.md

 ### Line color

-You can change color of trendline by `Line Color` color picker.
+The color of the trendline can be changed using the `Line Color` color picker.

 ### Line style

-You can change the style of trendline by Line Style drop-down option (`Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot`).
+The style of the trendline can be changed by selecting from the Line Style drop-down option (`Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot`).

 ## Delete trendline

-To delete trendline, select the one to be deleted and click the highlighted button.
+To delete a trendline, select the one to be deleted and click the highlighted button.

 ![Delete trendline](/static/assets/visualizing-data/working-with-widgets/images/delete-trendLine.png)